lsst-ts/observatory-ops-docs/Nighttime-Operations/Weather-Constraints/index.rst

 .. warning::
     Vent gates:
-        The vent gates on the first floor of the AuxTel dome are not rated for high winds.
+        The vent gates on the first floor of the AuxTel dome can add turbulence if winds are high.
-        The vent gates MUST be closed if the wind speed (gusts and sustained) is above 8 m/s.
+        Consider closing the vent gates if wind speeds are above 15 m/s.